Abbreviation - Buzzword

 A collection of supplementary materials, usually appearing at the end of a report, proposal, or book.

-The use of language-related research in a wide variety of fields.
+Applied linguistics is the use of language-related research in a wide variety of fields.

 An appositive is a noun, noun phrase, or series of nouns placed next to another word or phrase to identify or rename it.